ckeditor/devrel-ckeditor-raffle/README.md

 A beautiful, animated web-based raffle system that reads participant names from your `names.txt` file and selects winners with smooth spinning animations.

+> Ideal tool for the raffles on the conferences - no storing and no tracking of the participants, just a simple and fun raffle experience.

 ![Main Raffle UI](assets/raffle-ui.png)

 ![Winner UI](assets/winner.png)